Using the Formulary

 This recommendation is not intended to affect treatment that was started in the NHS before the not recommended status was applied.
 People having treatment outside this recommendation may continue without change until they and their NHS clinician consider it appropriate to review or stop.

-Non-formulary: items which do not appear in the Sussex Partner Formulary
+Non-formulary: items which do not appear in the Sussex Formulary

 If prescribers wish to initiate or are requested to prescribe a non-formulary item, the SHCP APC would welcome a formulary application to be submitted.
 Please contact the SHCP APC secretariat for further information: sxicb.sussexapc@nhs.net